pubgrub-rs/guide/src/limitations/prerelease_versions.md

 }
 ```

-With multi-dimensional ranges we could match the semantics of version
+With multi-dimensional ranges we can match the semantics of version constraints
-constraints in ways that do not introduce alterations of the core of the
+in ways that do not introduce alterations of the core of the algorithm.
+For
-algorithm.
-For example, the constraint `2.0.0-alpha <= v < 2.0.0` could be
+example, the constraint `2.0.0-alpha <= v < 2.0.0` can be matched to:
-matched to:

 ```rust
 DoubleRange {